-Research shows that brain games can play a role in improving cognitive function.
-Whether it’s a basic crossword, word search, or other hands-on activity, puzzles and other brain games keep your brain active and healthy.
-These activities retain your cognitive performance known as cognitive reserve.
+Research shows that activities that stimulate your brain can help improve cognition as you age.
+Whether it’s a basic crossword, word search, puzzles, or other brain games, keep your brain active and healthy.
+These activities retain your cognitive performance, known as cognitive reserve.
 As you age, puzzles and brain games protect the malleable parts of your brain that would otherwise succumb to age and memory loss.

 Exercise